Swap (finance): History

 Swaps were first introduced to the public in 1981 when IBM and the World Bank entered into a swap agreement.
-Today, swaps are among the most heavily traded financial contracts in the world: the total amount of interest rates and currency swaps outstanding was more than $348 trillion in 2010, according to Bank for International Settlements (BIS).
+Today, swaps are among the most heavily traded financial contracts in the world; the total amount of interest rate and currency swaps outstanding was more than $348 trillion in 2010, according to Bank for International Settlements.

-Most swaps are traded over-the-counter(OTC), "tailor-made" for the counterparties.
-The Dodd-Frank Act in 2010, however, envisions a multilateral platform for swap quoting, the swaps execution facility (SEF), and mandates that swaps be reported to and cleared through exchanges or clearing houses which subsequently led to the formation of swap data repositories (SDRs), a central facility for swap data reporting and recordkeeping.
-Data vendors, such as Bloomberg, and big exchanges, such as the Chicago Mercantile Exchange, the largest U.S. futures market, and the Chicago Board Options Exchange, registered to become SDRs.
-They started to list some types of swaps, swaptions and swap futures on their platforms.
+Most swaps are traded over-the-counter and are drafted specifically for the counterparties.
+The United States's Dodd-Frank Act in 2010, however, established a multilateral platform for swap quoting, the swaps execution facility, mandating that swaps be reported to and cleared through exchanges or clearing houses.
+This subsequently led to the formation of swap data repositories (SDR), a central facility for swap data reporting and recordkeeping.
+Data vendors, such as Bloomberg, and large exchanges, such as the Chicago Mercantile Exchange, were among the first to register as SDRs.
 Other exchanges followed, such as the IntercontinentalExchange and Frankfurt-based Eurex AG.

-According to the 2018 SEF Market Share Statistics Bloomberg dominates the credit rate market with 80% share, TP dominates the FX dealer to dealer market (46% share), Reuters dominates the FX dealer to client market (50% share), Tradeweb is strongest in the vanilla interest rate market (38% share), TP the biggest platform in the basis swap market (53% share), BGC dominates both the swaption and XCS markets, Tradition is the biggest platform for Caps and Floors (55% share).
+According to the 2018 SEF Market Share Statistics, Bloomberg dominates the credit rate swap market with 80% share; TP dominates the FX dealer to dealer market (46% share); Reuters dominates the FX dealer to client market (50% share); Tradeweb is strongest in the vanilla interest rate swap market (38% share); TP is the biggest platform in the basis swap market (53% share); BGC dominates both the swaption and XCS markets; Tradition is the biggest platform for caps and floors (55% share).